How Do You Prove Security Awareness Is Working?

 • Positive reinforcement for reporting

-The goal isn’t just avoiding clicks.
-It’s building a culture where suspicious messages trigger a consistent response.
+The goal is bigger than avoiding clicks: building a culture where suspicious messages trigger a consistent response.

 Repeat clickers: where most human risk concentrates